MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-copy-move-import-items.md

 - > Can't move the items.
 The item could not be moved.
 The items may have been already moved or deleted.
 - > Your server administrator has limited the number of items you can open simultaneously.
 Try closing messages you have opened or removing attachments and images from unsent messages you are composing.

-For example, you have a large .pst or .csv file that has more than 1,000 items, only about 400 items are imported to a public folder in Outlook.
+For example, you try to import a large .pst or .csv file that contains more than 1,000 items.
+However, only about 400 items are imported to a public folder in Outlook.

 If you use a diagnostic tool such as [Fiddler](/office365/troubleshoot/diagnostic-logs/run-fiddler-trace) to collect diagnostic logs, the following exceptions are recorded: